adam-zieba/python-code-wars/README.md

 My code on the CodeWars.
-First functions in the files are my solutions.
+The first functions in the files are my solutions.
 The second functions in the files are the best solutions from the Code Wars from other users.